Dominican Republic Spring Break Study Abroad Program

-The program is open to all GSU students, with priority given to Panther Success Academy students currently in their freshman year.
+The program is open to all Georgia State students, with priority given to Panther Success Academy students in their freshman year.
 Students from all disciplines are also welcome to apply.
-Program size is limited and participation is contingent upon acceptance by the Program Directors.
+A minimum GPA of 2.75 is required.
+Program size is limited and participation is contingent upon acceptance by the program directors.

 Transient/Visiting Students: Please see Transient Student page at www.gsu.edu/studyabroad.
-Also, please follow the instructions on the Transient/ Visiting Student Procedures for Studying Abroad.
+Follow the instructions on the Transient/ Visiting Student Procedures for Studying Abroad.

-International students at Georgia State who hold F-1 visas must contact the Office of International Students and Scholar Services at (404) 413-2070 to discuss possible implications of study abroad for their immigration status.
+International students who hold F-1 visas must contact the Office of International Students and Scholar Services at (404) 413-2070 to discuss possible implications of study abroad for their immigration status.

 - City Orientation Tour

 - University Visit (Universidad Autónoma de Santo Domingo)

 - Music and Dance Excursion to Las Ruinas de San Francisco